-You'll find an extensive selection of vocal and choral music on our website for all abilities and for all age groups from many popular composers including Bob Chilcott and John Rutter.
+You'll find an extensive selection of vocal and choral music on our website for all abilities and for all age groups from many popular composers.
 We have some fantastic new material for schools, children and younger choirs as well some interesting and more challenging pieces for the advanced and established adult traditional music choir.

 The best way to find the choral music you're looking for is to type the title or author name (or part of the title/author name) into the search box at the top of the page and click the search button.
 Alternatively, you can select from one of the categories below.

-Remember to also check out our range of Vocal Warm-up Exercises, essential to prepare your choirs minds and voices for the singing ahead!
+Remember to also check out our range of Singing Warm Ups and Vocal Exercises, essential to prepare your choirs minds and voices for the singing ahead!

 Choral arrangement formats explained